 - Involve the relevant professionals to share information and plan, such as maternity services providing the mother's antenatal care.

 - Involve the mother to share information and plan unless she chooses or there are exceptional circumstances for her not to be involved, such as where there is a risk of violence to staff or the risk of the mother absconding.

 - Develop pre and post birth plans to support the mother in addressing the need and risk issues, such as referring her to a drug and alcohol service or a residential service for a parenting assessment after the discharge from hospital.

 - Coordinate support services and clarify who has responsibility for providing case management and implementing components of the plan.

 - Determine the process for referring to Child FIRST or re-reporting to child protection where the unborn report will be closed.

 Fathers and extended family members play an important role in the lives of children.
-Good practice dictates that the father and extended family should participate in case conferences where appropriate.
-In all instances, the mother must consent to the father of the unborn child or her partner and extended family to be involved in a case conference.
+The father and extended family should participate in case conferences where appropriate, provided the mother consents to their involvement.

 An unborn child report should generally be closed soon after the case conference where an agreed upon plan has been developed to support the mother.
-Child protection should only remain involved where it is decided the most appropriate response would be for child protection to provide advice and assistance to the mother because she is not engaged with or committed to the plan.
+Child protection should remain involved where it is decided the most appropriate response would be for child protection to provide advice and assistance to the mother such as where she is not engaged with or committed to the plan.

 Responding to unborn child reports